Growing up I never read Nancy Drew, or even the Hardy Boys. I was always a Tom Swift, Rick Brant, Doc Savage kind of series guy.

 Volume Twenty: THE CLUE IN THE JEWEL BOX (Grosset & Dunlap, 1943).
 When Nancy's not spying on someone else, they're spying on her.

 Volume Twenty-one: THE SECRET IN THE OLD ATTIC (Grosset & Dunlap, 1944).
 This is an image of the original Tandy painting that survived the house fire.
 It sold at auction in 2018 for $35,000.
 I'm surprised it didn't go for more.
-It's a watercolor, pencil and ink and gouache, approximately 22 x 16 inches.
+It's a watercolor, gouache, pencil and ink, approximately 22 x 16 inches.
 Tandy actually painted the font on himself, and on all of the ND's for that matter, that's why they're not always perfectly horizontal.

 Volume Twenty-two: THE CLUE IN THE CRUMBLING WALL (Grosset & Dunlap, 1945).
-I found a small hiding place in my current house built into a basement wall.
+I found a small hiding place in my current home built into a basement wall.
 My wife wanted to drywall it over, but then we decided to cover it with a framed picture instead.
 Inside it I placed the two plastic army men that I'd found buried in my back yard.
-One person's trash is another person's treasure.

 Volume Twenty-three: THE MYSTERY OF THE TOLLING BELL (Grosset & Dunlap, 1945).
 Nancy always finds the most interesting places to visit.
 She should double as a tourist guide.

 Volume Twenty-four: THE CLUE IN THE OLD ALBUM (Grosset & Dunlap, 1947).
-At first glance it would seem that Nancy is looking at a man carrying a rifle, but it's actually a violin and bow.
+At first glance it appears that Nancy is spying on a man carrying a rifle, but it's actually a violin and bow.
 A gypsy camp, no doubt.
 Today we would call it a homeless camp.
 Or a rainbow gathering.

 Volume Twenty-five: THE GHOST OF BLACKWOOD HALL (Grosset & Dunlap, 1948).
-This is obviously a fixer upper and probably available at a price even a teenager like Nancy could afford.
-Today it would probably sell for 1.4 million-- as is.
+This is obviously a fixer-upper and probably available back then at a price even a teenager like Nancy could afford.
+Though today it would probably sell for 1.4 million.

 Volume Twenty-six: THE CLUE OF THE LEANING CHIMNEY (Grosset & Dunlap, 1949).
-In this, the very last cover by Tandy, Nancy's hair style was altered to reflect the oncoming look of the 1950's Bobby-Soxer teenager.
+In this, the very last cover by Tandy, Nancy's hair style was altered to reflect the oncoming look of the 1950s Bobby-Soxer's.
 That look would be carried on by Tandy's replacements, Bill Gillies, Polly Bolian, and Rudy Nappi, until about 1965 or so when it was then changed again to reflect the current styles of the day.

-NOW LETS LOOK at some frontispieces and interior illustrations from volumes 1, 2, 4, 5, 6 and 9.
-These are taken from Applewood editions, which themselves are facsimile printings of the original Grosset & Dunlap editions.
+NOW LETS LOOK below at some of Tandy's frontispieces and interior illustrations from volumes 1, 2, 4, 5, 6 and 9.
+These are scanned from Applewood editions, which themselves are facsimile printings of the original Grosset & Dunlap editions.
 When Applewood introduced them back in the early 1990's, priced at $14.95, they sold like hotcakes.
-At first anyway, but then sales slackened and they were ultimately discontinued, ending at only 21 volumes.
+Well--at first anyway, but then sales slackened and they were ultimately discontinued, ending at only 21 volumes.
 Since then, and not surprisingly, these facsimile volumes in their first printing state have become highly collectible.

 Volume One: THE SECRET OF THE OLD CLOCK (1930).
-Tandy continued to pour on the charm with his first ever Nancy Drew interior illustrations, and the world's first image of Nancy driving an automobile and using a flashlight.
+Tandy continued to pour on the charm with these, his first Nancy Drew interior illustrations, giving us our first image of Nancy driving an automobile and using a flashlight.

 3 comments: